jackyhung/consumer-dispatcher/README.md

 Consumer Dispatcher works as a proxy between [RabbitMQ](http://www.rabbitmq.com/) and your consumers.
 Let you scale out and maintain consumers easily.

+It provides:
+- avoid blocking consuming queues
+- adding/reducing number of consumers on the fly by clicking a button
+- load balance between consumers
+- purging queues by clicking a button
+- separating bad jobs from good ones in a queue and logging bad jobs to files
+- statistics
+- master - slave modle
+- adding more instance on the fly
+- etc.

+It can work with all http-based interfaces written in any language.

 [The NetCircle](www.thenetcircle.com) has been using it for more than 18 months.
 It helps us to consume more than 6 million jobs per day with around 25M memory and 2%cpu usage.

 ## Links